wp-plugins/the-welcomizer/readme.txt

 -> This lead to even more possibilities, I really need to update my examples.

+Note: I am discovering this plugin while I'm working on it.

 Stay tuned, and do your updates...

 The Welcomizer has Spirit!